-Tips to launching a business, new product or service using social media
+Tips for launching a business, new product or service using social media

 Let’s say you want to open up a new nail salon business.
-Instead of spending your dollars placing ads in local newspapers, magazines and other publications here’s how you can use the power of social media to your advantage.
+Instead of spending your dollars placing ads in local newspapers, magazines and other publications here is how you can use the power of social media for launching products or services.